-5. Ready to Make the Next Step
+5. Ready to Make the Next Step + Additional Information

-Bonus Thank You Letter Examples
+Bonus Thank-You Letter Examples

-Depending on how your interview went and the company’s culture, you have several options for the thank you note template and the type of email you should send.
+Depending on how your interview went and the company’s culture, you have several options for the thank-you note template and the type of email you should send.
 Here are two different examples:

 An Informal, Short, and Sweet Follow-Up Email After the Interview